Optimized Ecommerce EP 020 – Stop Copying Your Ecom Competitors

-Erik’s forte is pointing out the potential problem areas on a client’s site.
+Eric’s forte is pointing out the potential problem areas on a client’s site.
 He also develops content for Ecom Insider members.

-Being in charge of store audit, Erik looks at hundreds of stores in every conceivable niche and industry.
+Being in charge of store audit, Eric looks at hundreds of stores in every conceivable niche and industry.
 On top of that, he is the most dedicated to continuing education in the Revenue Optimization Space.

-Erik is just a beast at site auditing and because he is a walking encyclopedia of knowledge, we find ourselves asking for his advice on the current best practices and what is working.
+Eric is just a beast at site auditing and because he is a walking encyclopedia of knowledge, we find ourselves asking for his advice on the current best practices and what is working.